Open

 Budget and duration

-• Applicants must start within 3 months after receiving their subsidy and end their projects within 4 years.
+• Applicants must start within 3 months of receiving their subsidy and complete their projects within 3 years.
+It takes up to 3 months to assess your application.
+So, the project's start date should be within 6 months of your application.

 Conditions